YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/Alerts.md

 | [`StopAlert`](#StopAlert)                       | Directive | Instructs the client to stop the specified alarm.  |
 | [`SynchronizeAlert`](#SynchronizeAlert)         | Directive | Instructs the client to synchronize the alarm data of a user in the `payload` field.  |

-Among the messages above, the [`RequestSynchronizeAlert`](#RequestSynchronizeAlert) event and [`SynchronizeAlert`](#SynchronizeAlert) directive are used when synchronizing information related to user accounts such as alarms and schedules between Clova and the client.
+Among the messages above, the [`RequestSynchronizeAlert`](#RequestSynchronizeAlert) event message and [`SynchronizeAlert`](#SynchronizeAlert) directive message are used when synchronizing information related to user accounts such as alarms and schedules between Clova and the client.
 Such synchronization is needed in the following cases:

 * When a user has added another client to their account.
 * When the client is reconnected to CIC due to a network error or other issues.